5 Options To Help Seniors Pay Off Debt

 5 Options for Seniors To Get Out of Debt

-Help for seniors with credit card debt or other forms of debt is available in many forms, from debt relief programs and counseling to government benefits.
+Help for seniors with credit card or other forms of debt is available in various forms, including debt relief programs and counseling, as well as government benefits.
 Explore the recommendations below to find an option that suits your financial situation.

 If you don’t know where to start with debt repayment, nonprofit credit counseling can be a great way to enlist the help of a professional.
 A credit counselor will review your credit report, debt, and budget to create a tailored repayment plan.